-RED OXYGEN LAUNCHES COVID-19
+RED OXYGEN ENABLES COVID-19

-VACCINATION APPOINTMENT REMINDER CAPABILITIES
+VACCINATION APPOINTMENT REMINDERS

-SAN FRANCISCO (March XX, 2021) – Red Oxygen, a leading short message service (SMS) solutions provider, today announces the launch of its COVID-19 vaccination appointment reminder capabilities.
+SAN FRANCISCO (March 24, 2021) – Red Oxygen, a leading short message service (SMS) solutions provider, today announces it is providing COVID-19 vaccination appointment reminder capabilities to healthcare organizations and businesses offering vaccines.
 Already being utilized by multiple healthcare clients, Red Oxygen is offering businesses distributing COVID-19 vaccinations a quick, easy way to remind people of their upcoming appointments.
 While keeping appointments is important any time, this is particularly vital for the COVID-19 vaccinations, which must be used in a short timeframe before they expire.

 “Never has there been a greater need for ensuring people are keeping their appointment times as we see now with the COVID-19 vaccines,” said Tom Sheahan, CEO and co-founder of Red Oxygen.
 “Being able to provide a solution that makes it simple for people to send large quantities of appointment reminders is truly meaningful.
 The data shows these kinds of texts do improve the rate at which appointments are fulfilled and not forgotten, which matters immensely with the short shelf-life of these vaccines.”